I am in his constant shadow and in his constant light.

 I see him in my dreams, a young man, much younger than me.
 I know we talk, as we once did, but I cannot recall of what till last week.

 He appeared with a beard, something he never wore.
 I asked, I pleaded for advice but he smiled and looked away.
-I fear that will be the last of him since I haven’t dreamed since that day.
+I always fear that will be the last of him but I still dream of him to this day.

 I know I am better than most, but not as good as I could.
 I have tried, I have lied, I have cried.
 I have failed.
 I have succeeded.

 But the dreams of my children are my dreams.
 I may not always deserve their love, for no one can demand it, but I have given it to them without condition.
-They know of my pride and of my love for they have heard it, for I have shown it.
-It’s all I can realty do.
+They know of my pride for them and of my love for they have heard it, for I have shown it.
+It’s all I can really do.

 They are not in my shadow but they are my light.